elm/projects/README.md

 The relevant code lives in [this repo](https://github.com/process-bot/contribution-checklist).

+## Improve Contributor Agreement Process

+Okay, this one has a few steps:

+  1. Study how this works in different languages.
+Python, Clojure, etc. Figure out how they manage it, how much work it is, the particular documents, etc.
+  2. Clearly write up the different options.
+  3. After discussion, possibly make some tools to make this easy to track and integrate with process-bot.

 ## In-browser REPL

 This connects back to the Elm Reactor navigation progress a bit, but it can be done totally independently as well.